victor-stefano/examples/README.md

 # examples
 Project examples

-1° commit and push on remote repository
+1° commit and push on remote repository.
-2° commit
+2° commit.